mbecerav/java-challenge/readme.md

 - No performance issues

+> ==============================================================

+#### Changes

+- Fix Lombock version:
+  - Issue: In some machines, Lombok may have update/linking failures or inconsistencies with the current syntax, which does not allow displaying models or returning information with formatting to the Swagger view.
-//Fix the version and installation of Lombock to be abel to work with the Lombock's code on entities (data visualization issues on Swagger).
-Fixed
+  - Fix: Update, re-link the version and installation of Lombock to be abel to work with the Lombock's code on entities (data/models visualization issues on Swagger).

-//Fix Add Method:
+- Fix Add Method:

-    //Add parameters (Make the data required) to the "Add employee" POST method" to create records with data and not create void records.
-Fixed
+  - Issue: Post Method allows to send empty requests, in fact does not require data and creates null records.

-    //Fix Add Method: Add input of parameters and validate it (Make the data required) to the "Add employee" POST method" to prevent null records.
-Fixed
+  - Fix: Add input of parameters and validate it (Make the data required) to the "Add employee" POST method" to prevent null records.

-//Fix Put Method:
+- Fix Put Method:

-    //While trying to update a record, app is creating a new registry with null values and just setting the "Update" value (when ID is not sended on body).
-Fixed
+  - Issue: While trying to update a record, app is creating a new registry with null values and just setting the "Update" value (when ID is not sended on body).
+  - Fix: Link the object to the requested ID.
+  - Fix: Validate only the submitted change data and concatenate it with the current information to correctly build the object and send it to the update method.

+  - Add a descriptive response for the users on the "void return" features.

+#### Annotations

+- The application has a general correct operation, so for the development of new features is necessary to know the final objective of the same and the requirements from the client.

+- The fixes were implemented in a simple and self-descriptive way in the code.
+Keep it simple, easy to understand.

+#### Pending

+- Add unit tests.

+- Add the features required by the client.

+- Build a user-friendly UI

+- Add a changes confirmation request.

+- Organize better the code responses with Try Catch.